 Is it just me or are the preggo women in Charlotte so freakin’ cute?
 Maybe it’s the clothes, or maybe it’s because all of the pregnant women I see are constantly staying active.

 For the fit pregnant women in Charlotte, here are some loose guidelines for planning your regimen.
-Expert information has been provided by Dr. Benion Horton, from Carolinas HealthCare System’s Union OB/GYN, with offices in Waxhaw, Indian Trail and Monroe.
+Expert information has been provided by Dr. Benion Horton, from Atrium Health’s Union OB/GYN, with offices in Waxhaw, Indian Trail and Monroe.

 (Obviously, you should speak with your doctor before starting or changing any activity levels.)